Big Brother (Belgian TV series): Continuation

 Following the criticism of season 2, the producers changed a lot for the third season in 2002 and even added new twists, like a mole.
 Housemates were selected out of 4,500 candidates.
 Although the producers called the season its best season to date because of its colorful housemates, the audience thought it was the most boring season.
 The ratings started to slip.

 In 2003, Big Brother All Stars launched beforehand the fourth season.
 The fourth season was built around a huge twist.
-The original plan was the housemates were "evicted" to a secret place by housemates and the most unpopular housemates would be mass evicted halfway the season.
+The original plan was the housemates were "evicted" to a secret place by housemates, and the most unpopular housemates would be mass evicted halfway the season.
 But because without being evicted and unfriendly housemates, the Big Brother house became a hostile place.
 Five housemates left the house voluntarily after many conflicts and bullying.
 The twist had no effection because there was eventually only one unpopular housemate left.
 There was also criticism about animal abuse when housemates Kristof, Mathousca and John had to kill a chicken.
 The producers apologized and made some tasks about charity and animal welfare by the end of this season.
 The season was the least popular and the rating continued to drop.
-Daily episodes got 300,000 viewers.
+Daily episodes received 300,000 viewers.
 Caused by ongoing criticism and a change of program directors at VTM, Big Brother was axed for an undetermined time in 2004.
 The house was demolished.

 First revival

 Big Brother returned with the fifth season in 2006.
 A new house was built and the concept was rethought.
 The season was well received.

 A Big Brother VIPs 2 followed.
-In the sixth season "Zero privacy" in 2007, the show was introduced a lie detector.
+In the sixth season "Zero Privacy" in 2007, the show was introduced a lie detector.
 During the kick-off show, housemates entered the house in pairs.
 Viewers complained about the boring housemates.
 Producers tried to spark interest by changing half of the housemates into new ones and adding two actors in the house.
 Ratings dropped very fast.
 The broadcast schedule of the live shows was also changed to reach more viewers.
 At the final on 4 June 2007, there was no call for future housemates.
 A few weeks later, the producers stated that Big Brother wouldn't be coming back for an indefinite time.

 Second revival

 In July 2020, it was revealed by RTL 5 and VIER that a new season in cooperation by the Netherlands and Flanders-Belgium would air in 2021.
-Two seasons followed in the following years.
+Three seasons followed in the following years.